SaerTrial/SaerTrial.github.io/_posts/2024-12-14-static-program-analysis.md

 Why does this graph contribute to taint analysis?
 If we only pick over those data points that are actually derived from source functions, then a whole graph turns into taint value flows, which we utilize to confirm if any taint data flows into a sink function.
 Moreover, a lot of effort in combining graphs of different functions is required.

+Backward slicing does the opposite, given a data point, tracking back to its origins.
+This can be used for POC verification of a certain execution path.
+Of course, there are other potential, that I haven't known yet~

 ## Abstract Interpretation